-Horticultural Alliance’s DIEHARD ™ Mycorrhizal fungi products represent the latest in technology for you to manage the early growth of citrus trees during the establishment period and beyond.
-The product promotes overall plant health and soil health which in turn provides faster growth, higher yields and faster payback
+Horticultural Alliance’s DIEHARD ™ Mycorrhizae fungi products represent the latest in technology for you to manage the early growth of citrus trees during the establishment period and beyond.
+The product promotes overall plant health and soil health which in turn provides faster growth, higher yields and faster payback.

 As we pointed out elsewhere, conditions during early stages of tree establishment are crucial for producing high-yield groves.
 Of all the advances made in grove management in recent times, the greatest potential for improvement is early young tree establishment in both reset and block planting operations.
 Drought changes a tree’s ability to take up nutrients from its surrounding soil and changes the way the tree produces roots, shoots, leaves and fruit.

 I think, after you try out the DIEHARD™ Endo-Mycorrhiza fungi products; you will agree the use of a “cocktail” of Endo-Mycorrhiza fungi, bio-stimulants, humic acids, amino acids, sea kelp extracts, yucca plant extracts, beneficial bacteria, vitamins, Trichoderma fungi, and Horta-Sorb® water management gels results in better conditions to get the reset tree off to a better start.

 However, reset trees can still get stressed if conditions aren’t optimal.
 The development of new roots at the delay of additional shoots and top growth is one way a tree can recover from stress.